Fat-hy/Fat-hy/README.md

 - 📖 I'm also passionate about sharing knowledge, so you might find some educational resources and notes in my repositories.

 ## Get in Touch
-- 💬 I love connecting with fellow developers, learners, and anyone interested in faith and technology.
+- 💬 I love connecting with fellow developers, learners, and anyone interested in technology.
 - 📧 You can reach out to me via email at [fathilmubbin@gmail.com].

 Feel free to explore my repositories, and I hope you find something that interests and inspires you.